Contiguous Zero-Copy for Encrypted Transport Protocols: Conclusion

-Indeed, a known performance problem of QUIC is not QUIC itself, but its carrier: UDP.
+Indeed, a known efficiency problem of QUIC is not QUIC itself, but its carrier: UDP.
 Every QUIC packet is transported within an UDP packet, and previous research papers~\cite{10.5555/2342821.2342830, tcpls-conext, 10.1145/3589334.3645323} as well as industrial reports~\cite{industrial-quic-report} have pointed to the kernel's interface (\texttt{recvmsg()} and \texttt{sendmsg()}) sending a single UDP message per call as being an efficiency bottleneck.
-Using the kernel's syscall extensions \texttt{recvmmsg()} and \texttt{sendmmsg()} is known to have a major impact on improving QUIC's perceived performance.
+Using the kernel's syscall extensions \texttt{recvmmsg()} is known to have a major impact on improving QUIC's perceived efficiency (and \texttt{sendmmsg()} for specific cases).
 However, usage of these syscalls is not necessarily widespread due to a variety of reasons.
 In some languages, like \texttt{Rust}, it is not yet part of the standard API, so using them may incur significant implementation efforts if one wishes to guarantee integration stability (much more labor than being compatible with VReverso) or may be delayed until support is eventually added.
 We add support of \texttt{recvmmsg()} in our HTTP/3 client using \texttt{quinn-udp}, a third-party open-source socket wrapper supporting the syscall extensions.
-We compare VReverso's benefits to to the benefits of the syscall extensions.
+We compare VReverso's benefits to the benefits of the syscall extensions that serve as a baseline to appreciate improvement.
 As Figure~\ref{fig:http3dl} shows, VReverso's benefits are roughly similar to half of the benefits of receiving/sending multiple datagrams in one syscall.
 These experiments also show that those benefits cumulate.
 That is, the more the transport aspects of QUIC packets are improved, the more important VReverso's impact becomes compared to the baseline.
 As QUIC's surrounding environment improves through the years, VReverso's perceived benefits to data receivers are expected to increase.